Danilo Fernando

-Danilo Fernando Bueno de Almeida (born 8 June 1979), known as just Danilo Fernando, is a Brazilian former footballer.
-Danilo Fernando is a former Persik Kediri mainstay midfielder.
-Apart from Persik Kediri, Danilo Fernando has played for other Indonesian clubs such as Petrokimia Putra, Persebaya Surabaya, Deltras Sidoarjo, Persisam Putra Samarinda, and Pusamania Borneo.
+Danilo Fernando Bueno de Almeida (born 8 June 1979), known simply as Danilo Fernando, is a Brazilian football coach and former player who is the technical director of Championship club Kendal Tornado.

+A former attacking midfielder, he was a mainstay for Persik Kediri and also played for Indonesian clubs Petrokimia Putra, Persebaya Surabaya, Deltras Sidoarjo, Persisam Putra Samarinda and Pusamania Borneo.